redhat-cap-exchange/dev_competition/SIGNUP.md

 Reach out to collegues or ask for help on Slack.
 Once you have your team assembled, update the `Team` section of your project proposal "issue" with the GitHub user-names of your team members.

-## Register the project and its team
+## Register the project and your team

 If the project proposal is ready for a review, add the `ready` label to it.
 We then review the proposal and ask for additional information if needed.